bigfanjs/art/README.md

 #### loop

-when you pass a count prop, an attached prop will be passed to the start method and you have to take care of it all.
+When you pass a count prop, an attached prop will be passed to the start method and you have to take care of it all.
 But when set loop to true the start function will automatically loop over your attached instances providing you with an extra index prop.

 ```jsx
 import React, { useEffect } from "react";